pauljickling/notes/git/git.md

 `git fetch` Fetches new commits made to repository

-`git pull` Applies commits made to current working branch
+`git pull` Applies changes from origin repo branch to current working branch

+`git merge {branch}` Applies changes from the argument specified branch into the current working branch.
+Git will complain if there are conflicts that need to be resolved.

 `git checkout {branch}` Switches to branch.
 Use `-b` flag for new branch.